-This chart from the IPCC reflects the 90 scenarios in which CO2 emission pathways meet the goal of limiting the increase in global warming to less than 1.5°C in the coming decades.
+This chart from the Intergovernmental Panel on Climate Change (IPCC) reflects the 90 scenarios in which CO2 emission pathways meet the goal of limiting the increase in global warming to less than 1.5°C in the coming decades.
 Each incorporates different assumptions about mitigation measures, technological advancements, political priorities, societal preferences and economic development.
-Scenarios that fall within the blue-shaded area fall within the 1.5°C limit by around 2050 with little or no overshoot; the scenarios in grey have a high overshoot, and fall back within the 1.5°C limit before 2100.
+Scenarios that fall within the pink-shaded area fall within the 1.5°C limit by around 2050 with little or no overshoot; the scenarios in grey have a high overshoot, and fall back within the 1.5°C limit before 2100.